Place materials on course reserve

 Place course materials “on reserve” in campus libraries, or as e-reserves in bSpace or bCourses.
 The Library prefers to place library-owned materials on reserve, but accepts instructors’ personal copies and homework/problem sets also.

-- All libraries accept reserve request forms by email, in person or via campus mail
+- Most libraries accept reserve request forms by email, in person or via campus mail

 - A few libraries accept faxes.